MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap6-package-extension.md

 ---

 title: uap6:Extension (in Package/Extensions)
-description: Declares an extensibility point for the app.
+description: Declares an extensibility point for the app (in Package/Extensions).
 keywords: windows 10, uwp, schema, manifest, extension

 ms.date: 04/14/2022